NLnetLabs/rpki-doc/source/about/help.rst

 in order to be able to provide easy to understand answers for all knowledge levels.

+.. note:: Perhaps someone told you that your routes are not yet covered under a
+          RPKI ROA.
+The pointers on this page are equally applicable to the case where RPKI is completely new to you.
+Read on to find out more.

 What is RPKI or ROA?
 --------------------
 RPKI stands for Resource Public Key Infrastructure, ROA stands for Route Origin